chenarviv/WhatsApi/README.md

 # WhatsApi
-WhatsApi is an android app, built by me and my boyfriend, which sends Whatsapp messages to people who aren't in your contact list.
+WhatsApi is an android app, built by me and my partner, which sends Whatsapp messages to people who aren't in your contact list.